Nominate outstanding alumni!

 To nominate an individual for an award, simply fill out the online application form.

-LIFETIME ACHIEVEMENT AWARD - Peter German ('73)The Lifetime Achievement Award recognizes outstanding achievement within or contribution to a community outside of the Mount Allison community.
-This could include volunteering or professional service in a wide range of arenas such as civic, religious, community, etc.
+Recognizing outstanding achievement within or contribution to a community outside of the Mount Allison community, including volunteering or professional service in a wide range of arenas

 JO-ANN ROBERTS received her journalism degree from Carleton University after graduating from Mount Allison in 1977 with a Bachelor of Arts (major in political science).
 Upon graduating, Roberts began a lengthy career in media and public broadcasting, starting as a TV and radio reporter in Saint John and then spending 20 years working as a host for CBC Radio — 10 years with CBC Radio Moncton and 10 years with CBC Radio on

 Roberts also taught a class on public broadcasting at the University of Victoria, worked in communications in Sackville, and owned and operated a media relations and training company in Winnipeg.